cmeza432/Football_Predictor/README.md

 ### Python

 The Python file is an API created in Flask.
 It will receive a GET request with two teams selected by the user.
-It will then call a webscraper created to extract values of current team turnover differentials(More calculations to determing winner will come soon) and select team with higher value.
+It will then call a webscraper created to extract values of current team turnover differentials(More calculations to determine winner will come soon) and select team with higher value.
 It will then create a JSON object and send it as a response to the request made in JS.

 ## How to run